The only sports team to live a completely nomadic life, and make it sustainable, has been the Harlem Globetrotters. At least as far as I can think of.

-An esports team blows through a couple few hundred thousand dollars and can’t bring back even a tenth of it?
-Even half of it?
+An esports team blows through a couple few hundred thousand dollars and can’t bring back even half of it?
+Even a tenth of it?
 Damn right they’re folding, and they’re not the exception.

 Yea, there will be some winners, because someone has to win.
 It doesn’t excuse the rest of the goings-on.
-Really, we can’t expect much better when everyone fighting the battle for fiscal survival, is doing so without a fortress.
+Really, we can’t expect much better, not when everyone fighting the battle for fiscal survival is doing so without a fortress.
 Esports is a turf war of global scale, where everyone calls the internet home.

 You can’t all be the home team.